gesteves91/phd-artifacts/README.md

 python --version
 ```

-From there, you can run the notebooks in the [src](src/ch7) folder and the script in the [src](src/ch4).
+From there, you can run the notebooks and script in the [Chapter 7](src/ch7) and [Chapter 4](src/ch4) folders.
 Below, we describe each folder contained in the repository.

 ### Data